Vincenzo Martinelli: Biography

-He was prolific in Bologna.
-He worked also as a scenic designer.
-Among his frescoes are the stanzas painted alla boschereccia (forest style) located in the apartment of the Legate, now home to the Collezioni Comunali d'Arte.
-He collaborated with Giuseppe Jarmorini in painting frescoes in the Courtyard of the Palace once belonging to Bolognetti on via San Felice and the landscapes in the Allegory of Commerce (1793) painted with the collaboration of Filippo Pedrini in the Palazzo Pallavacini on the same street.
+Martunelli collaborated with Giuseppe Jarmorini in painting frescoes in the Courtyard of the Palace once belonging to Bolognetti on via San Felice and the landscapes in the Allegory of Commerce (1793) painted with the collaboration of Filippo Pedrini in the Palazzo Pallavacini on the same street.
 He painted scenes in tempera at the Palazzo Bentivoglio di via Belle Arti.

-He taught from 1767 to 1803 at the Accademia Clementina.
+Later he enjoyed a long collaboration with Pietro Fancelli and moved towards Neoclassicism, a development in harmony with the naturalism of his landscape painting.
+Martinelli taught from 1767 to 1803 at the Accademia Clementina.
 He and some of his colleagues were excluded after 1804 from the reformed Accademia Nazionale delle Belle Arti.